Quickstart

 2. Components

-When building apps you will mostly be focused on the Screen and Component views.
+When building apps, you will mostly be focused on the Screen and Component views.

 Autogenerated screens

-These autogenerated CRUD screens will make use of the Table block and Side panels for fast, all-in-one data interaction.
+These autogenerated CRUD screens will make use of the Table and Side panels for fast, all-in-one data interaction.

 Adding autogenerated screens